Entering the European market for speciality coffee

 - Mexico: 44 thousand hectares

-Central America is known for high-quality specialty coffees
+Central America is known for high-quality speciality coffees

 Guatemala is the second-largest producer in the region with 210 thousand tonnes in 2018.
 Guatemalan coffees have a good reputation for high-quality coffees.
 Panama is the smallest coffee producer in the region, but is widely recognised as producing some of the world’s most valued coffees, such as the Geisha varietal.
 Panama’s producers export many micro lots and have also developed unique processing methods, such as wine naturals.